gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ## What's coming next?

-Now continue on to [Creating nested layout components](/tutorial/part-three/), the third part of the tutorial.
+Now continue on to [part three of the tutorial](/tutorial/part-three/), where you'll learn about Gatsby plugins and layout components.